IBM/swift-vapor-app/README.md

     </a>
 </p>

 Click **Deploy to IBM Cloud** to deploy this same application to IBM Cloud.
 This option creates a deployment pipeline, complete with a hosted GitLab project and a DevOps toolchain.
-You can deploy your app to Cloud Foundry, a Kubernetes cluster, or a Red Hat OpenShift cluster.
+You can deploy your app to Code Engine, a Kubernetes cluster, or a Red Hat OpenShift cluster.
 OpenShift is available only through a standard cluster, which requires you to have a billable account.

 [IBM Cloud DevOps](https://www.ibm.com/cloud/devops) services provides toolchains as a set of tool integrations that support development, deployment, and operations tasks inside IBM Cloud.